weezymatt/Retrieval-with-Wordle/README.md

   > Considering this information, a good starting word could be "charm" **[charm]**.
 This word has a nice balance of vowels and consonants, and the starting letter   > is different from the previous solutions.
 The variety in letters can help cover a wider range of possible words in the Wordle game.

-4. The default code in ```benchmark_inv_index_v2.py``` is written such that it will be run against all the letters for the selected character.
-Run the benchmark file to test the main system.
+4. The default code in ```benchmark_inv_index_v2.py``` is written such that it will run against **all** words for the selected character and print the number of guess in the terminal.
+We recommend simply running the code against a random letter to see the code in action.
-- Choose the starting letter for the word-of-the-day or a word that you want to test.
+- Choose the starting letter for the word-of-the-day or a word that you want to test in the Python file.
   ```python
   def main():
     guess = input("Provide your guess: ")